holmesadrianh/PaySpace-Assessment/README.md

 ## Part 2
 Using the existing foundation, a simple page for listing and filtering books was implemented.
 The focus is mainly on the filtering functionality.
 Design kept minimal and default with bootstrap to save time.

+## Part 3
+Re-implemented part 2 into VueJS.
+The data for the books was also migrated to a json file and reusable sections were converted to components.